Ray's Bar

 Abu Dhabi's High-Altitude Bar Circuit

 The city's refined bar options represent a specific sub-category of the wider hospitality market, and they're worth understanding comparatively.
 The Observation Deck at 300 occupies a different format entirely, oriented toward the view experience rather than a drink-led program.
-Rosewood Abu Dhabi places its bar offering within a broader luxury hotel context, where the footprint and peer set are shaped by the property's international positioning.
+Rosewood Abu Dhabi places its bar offering within a broader luxury hotel context, where the footprint and comparable set are shaped by the property's international positioning.
 Ray's Bar, without a hotel brand's full infrastructure around it, competes on the strength of the bar experience itself.

 That positioning places it closer to how the stronger independent bar concepts operate elsewhere in the region.
 Barasti Bar in Dubai and Lexington Grill and Bar in Ras al Khaimah both demonstrate how Gulf bars can develop distinct identities outside of the major international hotel chains.
 The drink-first bar, built around what's in the glass rather than which brand owns the lobby, remains a smaller cohort in the UAE, but it's a growing one.